 Each of the 2- and 3-bedroom apartments have 2 en suite bathrooms, some with a corner spa.
 Off-street, carport or secure garage parking available.
 A refresh service is provided every 3 days and full service for bookings of 7 days and longer.

-9.2 Fantastic - based on 6 Agoda reviews
+9.2 Exceptional - based on 7 Agoda reviews

 Why this hotel?
 Fully-equipped homes.
 Gay-owned.
 Great location.
 Free WiFi.